khorevaa/konteiner.sh/README.md

 # konteiner.sh

-konteiner.sh contains a template for creating Rancher environments, and a collection of different Rancher environments through different branches.
+konteiner.sh contains a template for creating Rancher environments, and will contain a collection of different Rancher environments through different branches.

 'master' branch holds the latest template with modules to create a Rancher environment based on resources defined.
 This will be used as base when creating new environments through creating a new branch.